We thought you may appreciate some trip advice about Sint Maarten and your vacation. Here are some tips and

 - There are over 400 restaurants in St. Martin making the choice a bit difficult.

-- Luckily, we love to eat out, so we have compiled a list of some consistently good ones that we enjoy on a regular basis.
+- Luckily, we love to eat out, so we have our favorites of some consistently good ones that we enjoy on a regular basis.
 Once your reservation is confirmed we will send you a list of them that also highlights our favorite spots and activities.